mzs21/lib-system-demo/README.md

 #### Overview

-This project is a comprehensive **Library Management System** designed to manage books, members, librarians, digital resources, loans, reservations, fines, reviews, and library events.
+This project is a comprehensive **Library Management System** designed to manage books, members, librarians, digital resources, loans, reservations, fines, reviews, categories, and library events.
 The system provides a robust object-oriented structure, encapsulating real-world library operations and interactions.

 ---